hoppee21/movie-review-divergence-agent/README.md

 explanation.
 Select a movie, generate a Chinese or English report, inspect the reviews behind its claims, and ask focused follow-up questions.

-> The runtime does not search for convenient reviews or invent cultural causes.
+> The analysis does not search for convenient reviews or invent cultural causes.
 > It explains only what the fixed evidence set can support.

 ## What You Can Do